Tread softly inside the grounds of Augusta National. The Masters is no ordinary golf tournament.

 3. You cannot lie down on the grass.

-Long, hot days watching professional golf in Australia often necessitates a short lie down before you making your way back to the tournament village for a pie with sauce.
+Long, hot days watching professional golf in Australia often necessitates a short lie down before you make your way back to the tournament village for a pie with sauce.

 Not so at Augusta.
 If you lie down on the perfectly manicured ‘second cut’ you’ll be promptly told to sit up by tournament officials.
 Ignore the warning and you’re out of the tournament.